clhenrick/portfolio/_drafts/animating-svg-react-hooks.md

 // [-12.5, -47.5]
 {% endhighlight %}

-We may now use those values to creat our SVG transform string, which ends up being:
+We may now use those values to create our SVG transform string, which ends up being:

 {% highlight js %}
 const transformStart = `translate(${translate}) scale(${k})`;